X16Community/x16-emulator/README.md

 * When starting `x16emu` without arguments, it will pick up the system ROM (`rom.bin`) from the executable's directory.
 * The system ROM filename/path can be overridden with the `-rom` command line argument.
+* `-prg` lets you specify a `.prg` file that gets loaded after start.
+It is fetched from the host filesystem, even if an SD card is attached!
+* `-bas` lets you specify a BASIC program in ASCII format that automatically typed in (and tokenized).
+* `-run` executes the application specified through `-prg` or `-bas` using `RUN` or `SYS`, depending on the load address.
+* `-scale` scales video output to an integer multiple of 640x480
+* `-rtc` causes the real-time-clock set to the system's time and date.
+* `-echo [{iso|raw}]` causes all KERNAL/BASIC output to be printed to the host's terminal.
+Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
+* `-rom <rom.bin>` Override KERNAL/BASIC/* ROM file.
 * `-ram <ramsize>` specifies banked RAM size in KB (8, 16, 32, ..., 2048).
 The default is 512.
+* `-cartcrt <crtfile.crt>` loads a cartridge file.
+This requires a specially formatted cartridge file, as specified in the documentation.
+* `-cartbin <romfile.bin>` loads a raw cartridge file.
+This will be loaded starting at ROM bank 32.
+* `-joy1` , `-joy2`, `-joy3`, `-joy4` enables binding a gamepad to that SNES controller port
 * `-nvram` lets you specify a 64 byte file for the system's non-volatile RAM.
 If it does not exist, it will be created once the NVRAM is modified.
 * `-keymap` tells the KERNAL to switch to a specific keyboard layout.
 Use it without an argument to view the supported layouts.
 * `-sdcard` lets you specify an SD card image (partition table + FAT32).
 Without this option, drive 8 will interface to the current directory on the host.
+* `-fsroot <dir>` specifies a file system root for the HostFS interface.
+This lets you save and load files without an SD card image.
+(As of R42, this is the preferred method.)
 * `-serial` makes accesses to the host filesystem go through the Serial Bus [experimental].
 * `-nohostieee` disables IEEE API interception to access the host fs.
-* `-prg` lets you specify a `.prg` file that gets loaded after start.
-It is fetched from the host filesystem, even if an SD card is attached!
-* `-bas` lets you specify a BASIC program in ASCII format that automatically typed in (and tokenized).
-* `-run` executes the application specified through `-prg` or `-bas` using `RUN` or `SYS`, depending on the load address.
 * `-geos` launches GEOS at startup.
-* `-scale` scales video output to an integer multiple of 640x480
-* `-echo [{iso|raw}]` causes all KERNAL/BASIC output to be printed to the host's terminal.
-Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
 * `-warp` causes the emulator to run as fast as possible, possibly faster than a real X16.
 * `-gif <filename>[,wait]` to record the screen into a GIF.
 See below for more info.
 * `-wav <filename>[{,wait|,auto}]` to record audio into a WAV.
 See below for more info.